onflow/flow-go/pkg/language/docs/language.md

     A structure is much more useful for representing information that can be grouped together in a logical way, but doesn't have value or a need to be able to be owned or transferred.
     A structure could for example be used to contain the information associated with a division of a company, but a resource would be used to represent the assets that have been allocated to that organization for spending.

-Resources can only be nested in other resource types, or in data structures like arrays and dictionaries, but not in structures, as that would allow resources to be copied.
+Nesting of resources is only allowed within other resource types, or in data structures like arrays and dictionaries, but not in structures, as that would allow resources to be copied.